Policy and Procedure Name:

 previously denied, the MCO shall ensure that the dismissal also includes:

-shall ensure there are no new and changed circumstances prior to issuing a dismissal.
+MCO shall ensure there are no new and changed circumstances prior to issuing a

-shall refer all medical treatment requests to BWC claims services staff in an
+MCO shall refer all medical treatment requests to BWC claims services staff in

 a.
 The